 The Government is working to minimise any disruption to cross-border bus and rail transport services.
 Further information will be provided as it becomes available.

 In the case of non-EU or ‘third’ countries, legislation exists under our Road Traffic Acts to allow for the recognition of foreign driving licences for exchange purposes.
 If there is a no deal Brexit, the UK will become a third country, and arrangements can then be made for the exchange of UK driving licences.
-Ireland is pursuing this option, however it may take a little time to complete as it involves the signing of a formal agreement with the UK and the introduction of secondary legislation here in Ireland.

 Driving in the UK on an Irish licence: The UK Government’s stated position is that, post Brexit, arrangements for EU licence holders who are visiting or living in the UK would not change.
 Visitors to the UK, with driving licences from EU Member States, will enjoy the same arrangements as today.